 The total column on the general purpose financial statements is captioned "memorandum only" to indicate that it is presented only to facilitate financial analysis.
-Data in this column does not present financial position, results of operations or cash flows in conformity with generally accepted accounting principles.
+Data in this column does not present financial position, results of operations or cash flows in conformity with accounting principles generally accepted in the United States of America.
 Neither is such data comparable to a consolidation.
 Interfund eliminations have not been made on the aggregation of this data.

-Cash - Cash consists of currency and checks on hand, cash on hand and demand deposit accounts, with banks and other financial institution of currency and checks on hand.
+Cash - Cash consists of currency and checks on hand, demand deposit accounts, with banks and other financial institutions.